How HCP Works

 Here is how the process works:

 - A. APPLY TO THE HCP: After filling out the application, applicants submit six (6) kilograms of their best beans for evaluation.

 - B. THE USDA processes the application and begins genetic evaluation.

 - C. THE HCP LAB at Guittard Chocolate processes the beans ANONYMOUSLY into chocolate and liquor for sampling.

-- D. THE TASTING PANEL performs its qualitative and quantitative evaluation of the beans.
+- D. THE HCP TASTING PANEL of experts performs a sensory evaluation of the beans.

 - E. THE HCP reports the Tasting Panel results to the USDA and the Applicant.
 If Heirloom designation is achieved, additional genetic analysis is performed on the beans.
 If not, the Applicant is invited to resubmit beans at the HCP’s cost for re-evaluation.

 - F. THE USDA performs a site visit to sample the cacao trees the submitted beans came from and matches them to the genetics of the beans submitted.
 If the beans match, the designation is complete!

 - G. THE HCP announces the designation and begins working with the Applicant to promote the result and on preservation and propagation work.